 In Colorado, you commit burglary knowingly when:

-- You conduct yourself in a way, or under a circumstance, prohibited by one of Colorado’s burglary laws, or
+- You conduct yourself in a way or under a circumstance prohibited by one of Colorado’s burglary laws, or

 You do not need to “break into” property in order to commit burglary.
-It is enough that you simply enter or remain on property unlawfully.2
+It is enough that you simply enter through an open door or remain on the property when you are not licensed or invited to do so.2

 Example: Joe, a plumber, is hired to unclog the kitchen sink of one of his clients.
 He knows from prior experience that this client keeps an expensive laptop in the nook next to the kitchen.
 While he is in the house lawfully to work on the sink, he slips the laptop into his toolbox.
 Although he is guilty of theft, he is not guilty of burglary because he was lawfully on the premises.4